hoshomoh/CSVUtils/README.md

 So, before pushing or making any pull request run the below command:

 * `composer test`: For running test
-* `composer fixlint`: For running php-cs-fixer to fix linting errors
+* `composer fix-lint`: For running php-cs-fixer to fix linting errors